 One simple way to reduce credential sharing would be to require additional verification for logins at unusual locations, or for usage separated by large distances.
 However, the savvier sharers might be able to find a way to get around those restrictions and protocols such as two-factor authentication also present a barrier to new users.
 It’s a small one, but with consumer sensitivities set on a hair-trigger with streaming services and churn levels high, any barrier can be an unwelcome one.

 Some of this sharing may soon be coming to an end, if the hype at CES 2019 is to be believed.
-Companies such as Synamedia are pioneering new services that use machine learning to spot shared passwords.
+Certain companies are pioneering new services that use machine learning to spot shared passwords.
 By examining the content that is watched, analyzing on which device it is watched and from where, the service looks for consumption patterns that indicate a shared password.
 The software then gives the service provider a probability score of how likely it is that the account holder is ‘giving generously.’